 #1 – We Travel to Experience

 By Pamela of The Directionally Challenged Traveler

 We travel to experience – new cultures, new food, new adventures, and new people.
 These experiences are more than just a check on a list of things to do in a place, but rather a way to change the core of who we are.

-Cooking a traditional dish in a local’s home is an experience in kindness and loving our neighbors despite how different they are.
+Cooking a traditional dish in a local’s home is an experience of kindness and loving our neighbors despite how different they are.
 Bungee jumping in a canyon shows us that we are stronger than the fears that try to stop us.
 Standing in pristine nature reminds us that we are connected to this earth.
-Even the difficult experiences of getting lost somewhere teaches us to be adaptable and be open to where the road is taking us.
+Even the difficult experiences of getting lost somewhere teach us to be adaptable and open to where the road is taking us.

 Traveling opens us to experiences that we may never have thought we could have – and many of which we can’t have if we’re glued to our screens.
 We travel to experience all that life has to offer us – the good, the bad, the beautiful, and the powerful.

 #2 – We Travel to Eat

 By Sydney from A World in Reach

 Eating delicious food is a major part of my everyday life, and that doesn’t stop when traveling.
 One of my favorite parts about visiting a new place is experiencing all the delicious food that it has to offer.
 I’m always so excited to try new foods, especially local dishes I can’t find back home.